Pinderr1/Pinged/README.md

 # Pinged

 Pinged is a React Native/Expo application.
+Expo reads its configuration from `app.config.js`.
 This repository does not include the Firebase configuration values that the application expects at runtime.
 These values are supplied through environment variables loaded from a `.env` file.

 ## Obtaining Firebase configuration values